-Emily Young is currently training to be a teacher in Trowbride having just completed a Biology degree at the University of Bath.
-In 2010/11 she spent 10 months volunteering in Ingwavuma, South Africa.
+Emily Young is a primary school teacher in Trowbridge having just completed a Biology degree at the University of Bath.
+In 2010/11, she spent 10 months volunteering in Ingwavuma, South Africa.
 She taught the grade 2-4 class in Khethani School, a huge but extremely rewarding challenge.
 She also spent a lot of time at Zisize’s orphanage helping to brighten it up and becoming a part of its family.
 Emily has since returned to Ingwavuma to visit our children and projects.
 She comments “Ingwavuma is a magical place and one that has a huge place in my heart”.
 Emily manages relations between sponsors and children, the website, the Zoe Trust records, and our relations with our mentors on the ground in Ingwavuma.
 Emily also organises regular fundraising events for the orphanage and the enrichment fund.
 Together with Tanya, she oversees overall management of the Trust.

 Tanya Murphy is Zoë’s sister.
 She is a social anthropologist, with an international professional career in social development, specifically project evaluation.
 She currently homeschools her three children.
 She was inspired to set up the trust after living in South Africa from 1999 to 2001.
 She witnessed there the fantastic work of Bridget and the Zisize Education Trust in Ingwavuma and through her friend Alison, she started to sponsor Yolanda to attend a better quality school.
 Bridget and Alison are now our main contacts and mentors in the field, and Yolanda is excelling at University.
 Tanya is in charge of the overall running of the Trust, and manages the finances, and relations with our mentors in Cape Town.
 She also enjoys ad hoc fundraising campaigns for the orphanage.